SayvIlahsiav/SayvIlahsiav/README.md

 ## Fun Facts 🎉

-- 📚 I love reading fantasy, sci-fi, history, and classical literarure books.
+- 📚 I love reading fantasy, sci-fi, history, and classical literature books.
 - 🚀 I'm fascinated by space and dream of living in Europe someday.
 - 🍰 I enjoy baking and trying new recipes in the kitchen.
-- 🎩 I have a whimsical sense of humor and enjoy adding a touch of magic to everything I do.
+- 🎩 I have a whimsical sense of humour and enjoy adding a touch of magic to everything I do.

 Thank you for visiting my profile!
 Let's create something amazing together! ✨🚀